eraofchaos/eraofchaos.github.io/units/Hell Hound.md

  **Unit Soul:** [ Hell Hound](/Items/unt_100/)

  **Unit description:** Rampage: Each hit is critical attack for a short period.

+ **Unit second description :** Critical hit its target.
+When it induces bleeding it is able to deal high damage in a short period of time.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.